On Air Now

 Looking back on the spectacular figure skating routine that went down in Olympics history and brought the music of Ravel to the masses.

-Torvill and Dean were the last to perform in their category, and all eyes were on the British figure skating duo as the opening snare drum line of Ravel’s Boléro began to pitter-patter through Sarajevo’s Olympic stadium.
+On that historic day 40 years earlier, Torvill and Dean were the last to perform in their category.
+All eyes were on the British figure skating duo as the opening snare drum line of Ravel’s Boléro began to pitter-patter through the Olympic stadium.

 Their heart-stopping performance, which paired the great orchestral work with an elegant, seamless routine, captured the world’s imagination and had a British TV audience of 24 million people glued to their screens at home.